MicrosoftDocs/azure-devops-docs/docs/boards/work-items/guidance/manage-process-templates.md

 REMOVED CONTENT:
 > [!NOTE]
 > The way the Process Template Manager works changed with the release of Visual Studio 2017 and Visual Studio 2019.
 Opening the Process Template Manager from Visual Studio 2017 and later versions  opens the web portal **Collection Settings** or **Organization Settings**.

-1. From Visual Studio, connect to an on-premises Azure DevOps Server collection that uses On-premises XML process model.
+1. From Visual Studio 2017, connect to an on-premises Azure DevOps Server collection that uses On-premises XML process model.
 1. Choose **Team>Team Project Collection Settings>Process Template Manager** from the menu bar.

 	> [!div class="mx-imgBorder"]